Ozzybanan/Translation-into-Polish/README.md

 Helping the LaserGRBL project by translating it into Polish.

 ## Activity
-2020 06 09 LaserGRBL translation into Polish #1046
+- 2020 06 09 LaserGRBL translation into Polish #1046 ;
-2020 06 14 I updated LaserGRBL translation into Polish #1050
+- 2020 06 14 I updated LaserGRBL translation into Polish #1050;
-2020 07 05 Tłumaczenie Candle na język polski;
+- 2020 07 05 Translation of Candle into Polish;

 ## Contact
 My nickname - "Ozzybanan".